-- "Independence" means a judge's freedom from influence or controls other than those established by law.
-See Canons 1 and 4, and Rules 1.2, 3.1, 3.12, 3.13, and 4.2. - "Integrity" means probity, fairness, honesty, uprightness, and soundness of character.
-See Canon 1 and Rule 1.2. - "Judicial candidate" means any person, including a sitting judge, who is seeking selection for or retention in judicial office by election or appointment.
+- "Intimate relationship" means a continuing relationship involving sexual relations as defined in Rule 1.8(j)(1) of the Rules of Professional Conduct. - "Judicial candidate" means any person, including a sitting judge, who is seeking selection for judicial office by election or appointment.
 A person becomes a candidate for judicial office as soon as he or she makes a public announcement of candidacy, declares or files as a candidate with the election or appointment authority, authorizes or, where permitted, engages in solicitation or acceptance of contributions or support, or is nominated for election or appointment to office.
 See Rules 2.11, 4.1, 4.2, and 4.4. - "Knowingly," "knowledge," "known," and "knows" mean actual knowledge of the fact in question.
 A person's knowledge may be inferred from circumstances.
-See Rules 2.11, 2.13, 2.15, 2.16, 3.6, and 4.1. - "Law" encompasses court rules as well as statutes, constitutional provisions, and decisional law.
-See Rules 1.1, 2.1, 2.2, 2.6, 2.7, 2.9, 3.1, 3.4, 3.9, 3.12, 3.13, 3.14, 3.15, 4.1, 4.2, 4.4, and 4.5. - "Leader in a political organization" is one who holds an elective, representative, or appointed position in a political organization, not amounting to a formal political office.
-See Rule 4.1. - "Member of the candidate's family" means a spouse, domestic partner, child, grandchild, parent, grandparent, or other relative or person with whom the candidate maintains a close familial relationship. - "Member of the judge's family" means a spouse, domestic partner, child, grandchild, parent, grandparent, or other relative or person with whom the judge maintains a close familial relationship.
-See Rules 3.7, 3.8, 3.10, and 3.11. - "Member of a judge's family residing in the judge's household" means any relative of a judge by blood or marriage, or a person treated by a judge as a member of the judge's family, who resides in the judge's household.
-See Rules 2.11 and 3.13. - "Nonpublic information" means information that is not available to the public.
+See Rules 2.11, 2.15, 2.16, 3.6, and 4.1. - "Law" encompasses court rules as well as statutes, constitutional provisions, and decisional law.
+See Rules 1.1, 2.1, 2.2, 2.6, 2.7, 2.9, 3.1, 3.4, 3.9, 3.12, 3.13, 3.14, 4.1, 4.2, 4.4, and 4.5. - "Leader in a political organization" is one who holds an elective, representative, or appointed position in a political organization.
+See Rule 4.1. - "Member of the candidate's family" means a spouse, child, grandchild, parent, grandparent, or other relative or person with whom the candidate maintains a close familial relationship.
+See Rules 4.1 and 4.2. - "Member of the judge's family" means a spouse, child, grandchild, parent, grandparent, or other relative or person with whom the judge maintains a close familial relationship.
+See Rules 3.7, 3.8, 3.10, 3.11, 4.1, and 4.2. - "Member of a judge's family residing in the judge's household" means any relative of a judge by blood or marriage, or a person treated by a judge as a member of the judge's family, who resides in the judge's household.
+See Rules 2.11. - "Nonpublic information" means information that is not available to the public.
 Nonpublic information may include, but is not limited to, information that is sealed by statute or court order or impounded or communicated in camera, and information offered in grand jury proceedings, presentencing reports, dependency cases, or psychiatric reports.
 See Rule 3.5. - "Pending matter" is a matter that has commenced.
 A matter continues to be pending through any appellate process until final disposition.
-See Rules 2.9, 2.10, 3.13, and 4.1.
+See Rules 2.9, 2.10, 3.13, and 4.1. - "Personally solicit" means a direct request made by a judge or a judicial candidate for financial support or in-kind services, whether made by letter, telephone, or any other means of communication.
+See Rules 4.1, 4.2 and 4.4.